Loft Kits, Bunked and Raised Beds

 How to reserve a loft kit.

-- The beds at Rental houses, Sharp Apartments, Sinto Apartments, Burch, upper division Corkery suites, the top 2 floors of Kennedy and any other upper division apartment are not "loftable."
+- The beds at Rental houses, Sharp Apartments, Sinto Apartments, Burch, upper division Corkery suites, the top 2 floors of Kennedy and any other upper division apartments are not "loftable."

 - To reserve a loft kit, please email email@example.com.
 You will need to provide your name, building and room number (if you already know it, you do not need to know it to reserve), which height you would like your loft set at (see the pictures below), the side of the room on which you would like the bed (i.e. if you are standing in the doorway looking into your room, would you like your loft on the left or the right?), a phone number to reach you and an email address.
 If you do not know your building and room number email anyway to be put on the list.
 If you have any questions, please email firstname.lastname@example.org or call extension (509) 313-5652.

-- Please understand that simply leaving a message does not guarantee that you will receive a loft kit.
-After you have requested your loft kit, you will be contacted by the Custodial Department and advised of your status on the Reservation List.
+- Please understand that simply emailing does not guarantee that you will receive a loft kit.
+After you have sent your email, you will receive an automatic reply letting you know whether you are on the reservation list or the waitlist.

 - Also please note that we do not provide you with a ladder to get into your bed.
-The ends of your bed can be used as a ladder.
+The ends of your bed can be used to climb onto the bed.

 What happens after you have "reserved" a loft kit?